Rodlike Heisenberg nanomagnet driven by propagating magnetic field: Nonequilibrium phase transition

-The variance ($\chi_z$) of the dynamic order parameter ($Q_z$) has been studied as function of temperature ($T$) for different values of $L_z$.
+The variance ($\chi_z$) of the dynamic order parameter ($Q_z$) has been studied as a function of temperature ($T$) for different values of $L_z$.
 The results are shown in Fig-\ref{growth}.
 The height of the peak of $\chi_z$ has been observed to increase as the length ($L_z$) of the nanorod increases.
-This is a sign of growth of dynamic correlations.
+This is a sign of the growth of dynamic correlations near the transition temperature.
 This will eventually diverge for $L_z \to \infty$ indicating the true phase transition (of nonequilibrium kind) in the thermodynamic limit.

+The peak values ($\chi_z^m$) of the variances ($\chi_z$) of the order parameter ($Q_z$) for different longitudinal sizes ($L_z$=40,60,80,120 and 160 here) of the system are plotted in logarithmic scale and shown in Fig-\ref{exponent}.
+The data points are fitted in a power law $\chi^p_z \sim (L_z)^{{\gamma} \over {\nu}}$.
+Here the estimation of the exponent ${{\gamma} \over {\nu}} = 1.1887\pm 0.1645$.
+The goodness of fit has been analyzed by the standard $\chi^2$ test.
+The value of the $\chi^2$ for three degrees of freedom (here we have five data points and two fitting parameters) is 2.206 which is much less than the value (7.810) of that of five percent significant level.

 We have also studied the size ($L_z$) dependence of the dynamic transition temperature ($T_d$) and shown in Fig-\ref{size}.
 Here, the dynamic transition temperatures for different lengths ($L_z$) of the nanorod are studied.
 The plot of $T_d$ against the $L_z$ does not show any remarkable dependence of the transition temperature ($T_d$) on the length of the nanorod $L_z$.